Research programme

 Professor Andreas König

-researches organisational change and executives’ personalities and communications
+researches discontinuous organisational change, executives’ personalities and…

 Professor Carolin Haeussler